Terracoding/terracoding.github.com/_posts/2012-10-29-Human-Factors-in-software.md

 I liken it to a ship going across the ocean.
 A few degrees off course at the beginning may be unnoticeable at first, but by the end of the journey can equate to 100s of miles from the target destination.
 As I alluded to earlier, people confuse summative and formative usability testing and see it as this big expensive, hard to set up thing.
 This is why it's always left to the end.

 Whereas, if you have defined who it is you are building this for in the first place, one of the first things you do is find out where they are.
-They are going to be on certain forums or groups, in certain areas in a cafe....
+They are going to be on certain forums or groups, in certain areas in a café....
 Find out where they are and go and hang out in those types of places.
 For the price of a coffee, or nothing at all, it is amazing how grateful people are when you ask them about a piece of software they think is being developed for them!

 ###7.
 What resources would you recommend for those embarking on building a new user centric software?